-As anticipated, there are various types of lactoferrin.
+As anticipated, di lactoferrin there are various types.

 Humans and animals do not synthesize identical molecules, just as their effects against pathogens are slightly different.

-Excluding human colostrum of course (7 g / liter), the only relevant sources of lactoferrin are raw cow's milk or, at most, dealt with pasteurization latest generation technology - a process that however significantly impoverishes its contribution.
+Excluding human colostrum of course (7 g / liter), the only relevant sources of lactoferrin I'm the raw cow's milk or, at most, dealt with pasteurization latest generation technology - a process that however significantly impoverishes its contribution.

-Since it is inadvisable to consume raw milk due to the risk of bacterial contamination, and since the industrial methods are much more advanced than those at home, we can say with certainty that commercial pasteurized milk is the most rich absolute lactoferrin.
+Since it is inadvisable to consume raw milk due to the risk of bacterial contamination, and since the industrial methods are much more advanced than those at home, we can say with certainty that milk commercial pasteurized be the richest of lactoferrin absolutely.

-Otherwise it is necessary to rely on food supplements, a safe source of biologically active lactoferrin.
+Otherwise it is necessary to rely on food supplements, safe source of lactoferrin biologically active.

-Having said that, nowadays, why should we take lactoferrin?
+That said, right now, why should we hire lactoferrin?
 Can it be useful against COVID-19?